In addition to optimizing the computer, you can optimize your Lightroom preferences and catalog settings for best performance.

 Lightroom Updates

-Lightroom is usually updated every 2-4 months, and these updates frequently include performance improvements as well, so it’s worth staying up to date.
+Lightroom is usually updated every 2-4 months, and these updates frequently include performance improvements.
+It’s worth staying up to date.

 Optimize the Catalog

-Over the course of time, with many imports and deletions, the data in Lightroom’s catalog can become fragmented and spread across the whole database, making Lightroom jump around to find the information it needs.
+Over the course of time, the data in Lightroom’s catalog can become fragmented and spread across the whole database.
+This makes Lightroom jump around to find the information it needs.
 The File menu > Optimize Catalog command “tidies up” and sorts it all back into the right order, bringing it back up to speed.

-It’s worth running the catalog optimization whenever you’ve made significant database changes, such as removing or importing a large number of photos, or any time you feel that Lightroom has slowed down.
-There’s also a checkbox in the Back Up Catalog dialog to automatically run the optimization each time you back up your catalog, which saves you having to remember.
+It’s worth running the catalog optimization whenever you’ve made significant database changes, such as removing or importing a large number of photos.
+It’s also worth running if you feel that Lightroom has slowed down.
+To save you having to remember, there’s a checkbox in the Back Up Catalog dialog.

 Auto-write XMP off

-By default, all of the work you do in Lightroom, such as adding keywords or Develop edits, is stored as text instructions in the Lightroom catalog.
-If you need to make the metadata available to other programs, such as Bridge or Camera Raw, you need to store it in/with the files using a metadata format called XMP.
-Some users also use XMP as an additional (but incomplete) backup of edits.
+In the first post in our Lightroom Performance series, we said that all of the work you do in Lightroom is stored as text instructions in the Lightroom catalog.
+If you need to make the metadata available to other programs, you need to store it in/with the files using a metadata format called XMP.
+For example, some photographers also use XMP as an additional (but incomplete) backup of edits.

 If you frequently edit your photos in other software such as Bridge, writing changes automatically saves you having to remember to do so.
-However, it can have a notable impact on performance, especially if the photos are stored on a slower drive.
-To check and change your auto write preference, go to Edit menu (Windows) / Lightroom menu (Mac) > Catalog Settings > Metadata tab > Automatically Write Changes Into XMP.
+However, writing to XMP can have an impact on performance, especially if the photos are stored on a slower drive.
+To set your auto write preference, go to Edit menu (Windows) / Lightroom menu (Mac) > Catalog Settings > Metadata tab > Automatically write changes into XMP.
 If you choose to turn auto-write off, you can manually write to XMP at any time by selecting the photos in Grid view and selecting Metadata menu > Write Metadata to Files.

 Render the Best Previews & Cache Settings for Your Needs

-Finally, Lightroom uses a number of different types of previews and caches, and it’s worth gaining a basic understanding so you can optimize the settings for your own workflow.
+Finally, Lightroom uses a number of different types of previews and caches.
+It’s worth gaining a basic understanding so you can optimize the settings for your own workflow.
 We’ll discuss this in the next post in the series.

 Nothing that is critically important is omitted.
 The XMP format covers all develop settings as a snapshot of the last edit so you can pass the raw file and xmp on to someone else or another application and reproduce the result.